Dan Cummins

 Dan Cummins (born May 17, 1977) is an American stand-up comedian and podcast host.
 His first comedy album, Revenge is Near, distributed by Warner Bros.
 Records, was ranked as one of the top 10 comedy CDs of 2009 by Punchline Magazine.
 His first hour-long special for Comedy Central, titled Crazy With A Capital F, premiered May 29, 2010.
 He was a co-host for The Playboy Morning Show and hosts multiple podcasts: Timesuck, since 2016; Scared to Death, with his wife Lynze, since 2019; and Is We Dumb with Joseph Paisley, which ran from 2020 to 2022.

 Early life and education

 Cummins was born and raised in Riggins, Idaho.
-He graduated from high school in 1995 and earned a Bachelor of Arts in psychology from Gonzaga University in Spokane, Washington.
+He graduated from Salmon River High School in 1995 and earned a Bachelor of Arts in psychology from Gonzaga University in Spokane, Washington.
 He then worked at a residential treatment center as a child and family counselor for six months, which he described as a horrible experience.